pumppituntti/pumppituntti/README.md

 ### Hi there 👋

+I am second year student of software development in Tampere University of Applied Sciences (TAMK).

 <!--
 **pumppituntti/pumppituntti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.